An exciting new development for the red squirrel project in mid-Wales!

 The information and research that we undertake as part of the MWRSP is vital for improving conditions for red squirrels.
 Research evidence helps us to better understand where our conservation efforts need to be focused.

-But it may be that this discovery is bitter sweet.
-The MWRSP is coming to the end of its five year funding stream, which means that work to help the red squirrels in mid Wales may stop if we can’t find the funds to continue.
+But the unique mid-Wales haplotype might be lost.
+The MWRSP only has 6 months of funding left, which means that work to help the red squirrels in mid-Wales may stop if we can’t find funds to continue.

-To continue to stage 2 of the project, The Wildlife Trust of South and West Wales needs to raise £110,000 to fund work on the ground over the next 2 years.
+To continue to stage 3 of the project, the Wildlife Trust of South and West Wales needs to raise £10,000 to fund work on the ground of the next important years.

 This will ensure we can: